Why Use a PVRC Mount?

 The heart of the PVRC mount is the plate which connects the vertical mast coming out of the tower with the horizontal mast where the antenna will be mounted.
 My PVRC mount plate was fabricated using a 12″x12″ piece of 3/8″ 6061-T651 aluminum plate purchased pre-cut from Metals Depot (http://www.metalsdepot.com/products/alum2.phtml?page=plate) for about $40.
 I didn’t use any kind of template to drill the holes.
 I tried to make it as symmetrical as I could and used a drill press to drill the holes.
 I purchased eight 2″ saddle clamps and stainless 3/8″ U-bolts from DX Engineering (p/n DXE-SAD-200B).

-Here I mounted the plate to a vertical and horizontal mast.
+In the picture below, the plate is mounted to both a vertical and horizontal mast.
 The antenna in the picture is a KT-36M2.
 I had originally built the PVRC mount to install the KT-36M2.
-However, after considerable thought, I elected not to install the antenna because I thought it was too big for my Rohn 25 tower.
+However, after considerable thought, I elected not to install the antenna because it was too big for my Rohn 25 tower.
 I later converted the KT-36M2 into a smaller KT-34M2 in November 2010 and used a temporary PVRC mount to install it (shown later on this page).

-Here the mount is shown as it would be installed on a tower.
-The vertical mast is placed into the hole in the middle of the wooden spool for support (normally this vertical mast is installed into the top of the tower and into a rotator).
-The boom-to-mast plate is mounted horizontally and the antenna sits on top of the this plate.
+In the picture below, the PVRC mount is shown as it would be installed on a tower.
+The vertical mast was placed into a hole in the middle of the wooden spool for support while on the ground (normally this vertical mast is installed into the top of the tower and into a rotator).
+The boom-to-mast plate is mounted horizontally and the antenna boom sits on top of the this plate as shown.

 Installing a 3 Element SteppIR plus 30/40 add-on with a PVRC Mount in 2010

-In October 2010, I used this same PVRC mount to install my 3 element SteppIR with the 30/40 loop dipole.
-The first thing is to install the boom onto the PVRC mount so that the boom is vertical alongside the tower.
+In October 2010, I used this same PVRC mount to install a 3 element SteppIR including the 30/40 meter loop.
+The first thing was to install the boom onto the PVRC mount so that the boom is vertical alongside the tower.
 I used my gin pole to raise the boom and place it as close to the horizontal mast as possible (actually just slightly lower).
 I then lifted the boom slightly by hand, aligned the U-bolts on the boom-to-mast plate with the horizontal mast and slid it onto the horizontal mast.
 I tightened the nuts on the U-bolts only enough so the boom doesn’t move when pushed slightly.

-I then raised one half of the 30/40 meter loop dipole assembly up the tower using the gin pole and installed it, then raised the other half of the loop and installed it.
+I then hoisted one half of the 30/40 meter loop dipole assembly up the tower using the gin pole and installed it, then raised the other half of the loop and installed it.
 If you are installing a regular-type yagi, such as a KT-36, KT-34, A3S, etc., you would simply raise the entire element and install it on the boom.